noamraph/nix-pills/pills/06-our-first-derivation.md

 why Nix let us know the path beforehand and kept evaluating the Nix expressions, but it\'s still empty because no build was ever made.

-[Important]{.underline}: the hash of the out path is based solely on the input derivations in the current version of Nix, not on the contents of the build product.
+Important: the hash of the out path is based solely on the input derivations in the current version of Nix, not on the contents of the build product.
 It\'s possible however to have [content-addressable](https://en.wikipedia.org/wiki/Content-addressable_storage)